matthew-rollitt/ProcessingWorshop/README.md

 For the first example we are just going to introduce you to processing and do a quick exercise to introduce you to programming.

-Please download the first PDE to start the exercise [Hello world](/Exercises/Hello_world/Hello_world.pde)
+Please copy this into a new sketch/pde to start this exercise [Hello world](/Exercises/Hello_world/Hello_world.pde)

 What we are after: